spiral/docs/security/rbac.md

 > You can access to any application services via method injection.

-It is recommended to declare rules as singletons to improve the performance of the application.
+We recommend declaring rules as singletons to improve the performance of the application.

 ```php